Ramon-ggf/ThermoHumanTest/client/README.md

 - Once you press the **submit button**, only avaialble when the text field has some content, what you have written will be displayed in the upper text box with the following structure: "Hello, _your text_.
 Now it is _current date_".

 If the box doesn't contain anything or the text changes, the message displayed will be: "Who are you?".
-The submit button won't be available if the text field is empty or if you has already submitted the content.
+The submit button won't be available if the text field is empty or if you have already submitted the content.

 - The **cancel button** will be available if the text field has some content and it allows you to clear the field and return to the User Profile.